 - 30-day reviews are conducted throughout the duration by immediate supervisors within their assigned work location

-- The overall performance, attendance/tardiness of each apprentice is scored.
+- The overall performance and attendance/tardiness of each apprentice is scored.

-- Supervisors and apprentice are required to review the scoring of the evaluations, solicit feedback, and address any questions or concerns
+- Supervisors and apprentices are required to review the scoring of the evaluations, solicit feedback and address any questions or concerns

 - Agencies provide individual case management on each apprentice and maintain periodic contact.